-The rule changes are designed to create greater consistency with updated standards in the production, handling, and labeling of marihuana product and to create continued cohesion between these practices in both medical and adult-use marihuana businesses.
-These tasks take place on a daily basis.
-The rule changes are also intended to create clear and consistent standards for marihuana product.
+The rule changes are designed to create greater consistency in the testing of marihuana product and to create cohesion between testing requirements, procedures, etc., in both medical and adult-use marihuana businesses.
+The rule changes are also meant to create greater consistency in laboratory operations.
+The rule changes will also require testing for cannabinoids other than delta-9 THC.
+These tests take place on a daily basis.
+The rule changes are also intended to create clear and consistent testing standards for marihuana product.